ryanjmccartan/groceryguru/README.md

 # Grocery Guru

 Grocery Guru is a mobile-first web application that is designed to bridge the gap between a user's favorite meals and their grocery needs.
-Users can name and create grocery lists based on their necessity, and they can then manually add ingredients straight to a list.
+Users can create grocery lists based on their necessity, and they can manually add ingredients straight to a list.
 Users can also store their favorite meals by adding a new recipe.
-Then can also select a grocery list to easily populate it with the ingredients from a selected meal.
+They can then select a meal and add its ingredients to any of their grocery lists they've created.

 ## Built With